TheOdinProject/curriculum/ruby_programming/files_and_serialization/project_event_manager.md

 different in many ways but are essentially the same when representing a string of characters in this case as the initial greeting or the name of the file.

-We are assuming the file is present here, but often it's a good idea to check first.
-File has the ability to check if a file exists at the specified filepath on the filesystem through `File.exist?
+We are assuming the file is present here.
+However, it is a good practice to confirm that a file exists first.
+File has the ability to check if a file exists at the specified filepath on the filesystem through `File.exist? "event_attendees.csv"`.
-"event_attendees.csv"`.

 ### Read the File Line By Line